-Impairment of trade and bills receivables
+Impairment of contract assets and trade and bills receivables

-(Refer to Notes 3(g)(i), 17, 25(a) and 28(b)(i) to the consolidated financial statements.)
+(Refer to Notes 2(h)(i), 16, 17, 26(a) and 29(b)(i) to the consolidated financial statements.)

-At 31 December 2017, trade and bills receivables amounted to approximately RMB49.3 million, net of provision for impairment of approximately RMB1.6 million, for which there are no collaterals as security for settlement.
+At 31 December 2018, contract assets amounted to approximately RMB4.4 million, net of nil provision, and trade and bills receivables amounted to approximately RMB49.4 million, net of provision for impairment of approximately RMB1.4 million, for which there are no collaterals as security for settlement.
 In the normal ordinary course of its business, the Group grants its customers with credit period up to 180 days after billing.
-The Group's top five largest debtors accounted for approximately 42.1% of its total trade and bills receivables at 31 December 2017.
+The Group's top five largest debtors accounted for approximately 28.4% of its total contract assets and trade and bills receivables at 31 December 2018.
 This may give rise to the risk of bad debt losses arising from unfavourable changes in the customers' abilities to settle their trade debts after year-end.

-Management's judgement and inherent estimation uncertainty are involved in determining the trade and bills receivables provision and in assessing its adequacy through considering the expected recoverability of the year-end trade and bills receivables.
+Management's judgement and inherent estimation uncertainty are involved in determining the provision for contract assets, trade and bills receivables and in assessing its adequacy through considering the expected recoverability of the year-end trade and bills receivables.